JeremieLitzler/journal/docs/2023/02/7-most-productive-edible-crops-to-sow-in-february-huw-richards/README.md

 ![Jerusalem artichoke stem with large leaves](./images/jerusalem-artichoke-stem-with-large-leaves.jpg "Credits: image taken from Huw Richard's vlog")

 :::tip Personal note
-Even I hate the taste, when I look at the outer plant, I see 2 purposes this crop can serve:
+Even I hate the taste, when I look at the outer plant, I see 2 purposes this crop can:

 - produce green material for composting
 - provide food for pollinators as its big yellow is filled with juicy nectar.